Bauer cabinet: Kapp-Lüttwitz Putsch and resignation

 After the failure of the Kapp-Lüttwitz Putsch on 17 March 1920, union and left-wing leaders such as Carl Legien, Arthur Crispien and Rudolf Hilferding put pressure on the government that had just returned to Berlin after having fled first to Dresden and then to Stuttgart.
-On 22 March the unions ended their general strike, which had been central to defeating the putsch, conditional on concessions by the government: withdrawal of troops from Berlin and a decisive influence of organized labour on the makeup of the next cabinet.
-Ultimately the Bauer cabinet had to resign because it had been unable to prevent the Kapp-Lüttwitz Putsch.
+On 22 March, the unions ended their general strike, which had been central to defeating the putsch, conditional on concessions by the government: withdrawal of troops from Berlin and a decisive influence of organised labour on the makeup of the next cabinet.
+Ultimately, the Bauer cabinet had to resign because it had been unable to prevent the Kapp-Lüttwitz Putsch.
 It was to be replaced by a cabinet of politicians who could not be charged with leading Germany to the brink of class and civil war, precisely where it had been a year earlier.
 The new government was the SPD-led first Müller cabinet, which took office on 27 March 1920.